 It’s a no-brainer: you should always be prepared.
 But, alas “the best laid plans...”
 Here’s the deal: different promotional products require different amounts of time to personalize and create (some are just more difficult than others).
 So, if you haven’t planned ahead, your choice of promotional product is determined by the amount of time you have.
 In addition, check to see how long production time is on your product of choice.
 You might find out that those luggage cases you wanted won’t be ready in time.
 To avert this problem entirely, plan early and develop a plan B should your item be out of stock.

 Don’t mean to rain on your parade, but some promotions cost more than others.
 Consider the amount of money you’re willing to spend on your promotion, and then research options that fit into your price range.

-If you don’t see a possible promotion in a catalog or on a vendors website, contact them directly.
-Most promotional companies have many contacts, ideas, and abilities that aren’t advertised in a catalog or online.
+If you don’t see a possible promotion in a catalogue or on a vendors website, contact them directly.
+Most promotional companies have many contacts, ideas, and abilities that aren’t advertised in a catalogue or online.